OpenFn/docs/adaptors/commcare.md

 We recommend a 1-to-1 relationship between workflows and data forwarding rules on CommCare.
 This approached offers a clean and efficient way of updading and editing your workflows without impacting other forms.
-When doing this, note that every workflows with a webhook trigger has a unique webhook URL consequently requiring you to set up a separate CommCare connection for each workflow.
+When doing this, note that every workflow with a webhook trigger has a unique webhook URL consequently requiring you to set up a separate CommCare connection for each workflow.

 :::